-Any permanent employee in the classified service shall have the right to appeal any termination, suspension of forty (40) hours or more, reduction in salary, or non-probationary demotion.
+Any permanent employee in the classified service shall have the right to appeal any termination, suspension of four (4) schedule workdays or more, reduction in salary, or non-probationary demotion.
 The appeal process shall not be applicable to those positions which may be deemed exempt or to probationary employees.
-The appeal process shall not be applicable to verbal and written reprimands, suspensions of less than forty (40) hours, probationary demotions, performance evaluations and denial of merit increases.
+The appeal process shall not be applicable to verbal and written reprimands, suspensions of less than four (4) schedule workdays, probationary demotions, performance evaluations and denial of merit increases.
 An employee desiring to appeal the appointing authority's decision shall have ten (10) calendar days after receipt of the response to file an appeal.

-The employee's request for appeal must be addressed to the Personnel Director and received in the Management Services Department so that same is date stamped by the Management Services Department within the ten (10) day period.
+The employees request for appeal must be addressed to the Personnel Director and received in the Management Services Department so that same is date stamped by the Management Services Department within the ten (10) day period.

-If, within the 10-day appeal period, the employee involved does not file said appeal, unless good cause for failure is shown, the action of the appointing authority shall be considered conclusive and shall take effect as prescribed.
+If, within the ten (10) day appeal period, the employee involved does not file said appeal, unless good cause for failure is shown, the action of the appointing authority shall be considered conclusive and shall take effect as prescribed.
 If within the ten (10) day appeal period, the employee involved files such notice of appeal by giving written notice of appeal to the Management Services Department, an appeal hearing shall be established as follows: